ClementeZazueta/POC.NETCore/README.md

 ### Recomendations
 *   Make sure to restore nuget packages.
-*   In case of failure. re install all the next packages
+*   In case of failure just install all the next packages

 Install Nuget Packages| Projects that require this package|
 ----------------------|------------------------------------